 wpaatv at gmail dot com

-What does WPAA-TV do?
-WPAA-TV has created a predefined set and format for this program.
-WPAA-TV facilitates the scheduling and video production support.
-After capturing the conversation as video at studioW, video post-production begins.
-Contributors can participate as much as they want with this phase of show creation in which graphics are added and the video is tightened up to improve viewer engagement.
-Video editing or post-production can take a few weeks.
+What is the role of WPAA-TV for this show?
+WPAA-TV created the format for two people in conversation.
+After recording the conversation in studioW a volunteer provides post-production video editing support.
+This is when additional graphics are added and the video is tightened up to improve viewer engagement.
+Post-production can take a few weeks.
 Each show averages about 12 hours of editing.
-Technically the videos are produced at WPAA-TV not ‘by’ WPAA-TV because WPAA-TV does not have editorial control.
-Contributors review the video rough-cut and make final edit decisions.
+Technically the videos are produced at WPAA-TV not by WPAA-TV because WPAA-TV does not have editorial control.
+Contributors review the video rough-cut and make final editorial decisions.
+Post-production is a college intern or HS Community Service opportunity.

 How It Works at the Studio?